-I am an Assistant Professor at the Department of Communication at the University of Memphis and an Affiliated Faculty at the Center for Research on Women.
+I am an Associate Professor of Communication at the University of Memphis.
 I received a PhD in Communication in 2006 from the Institute of Communication Research at the University of Illinois at Urbana-Champaign.
 Prior to UofM, I was a faculty at the Media Studies program at the University of California, Berkeley and an Affiliated Faculty at the Berkeley Center for New Media.
-I was a UCB faculty expert in new media during 2008 election.
 I also consulted for Bay Area companies on new media's impact on various social and cultural practices.